-As a business owner, you will have plenty of tax responsibilities – and one of those key responsibilities will be managing your company’s Value Added Tax (VAT) commitments.
-That’s why you need to be aware of major changes the UK Government will be making in April 2019 to the way in which your company keeps tax records, communicates with Her Majesty’s Revenue & Customs (HMRC) and prepares its VAT Returns.
+As a business owner, you will have plenty of tax responsibilities.
+One of those key responsibilities will be managing your company’s Value Added Tax (VAT) commitments.
+That’s why you need to be aware of Making Tax Digital, introduced by the UK Government in April 2019, which changed the way that companies keep tax records, communicate with HMRC, and prepare VAT Returns.

 First of all – what is VAT and should your company be paying it?